nilabhnishchhal/Nilabh-Blogs/_posts/2024-03-03-Introduction-to-data-visualisation.md

 <figure>
   <img src="/Nilabh-Blogs/assets/images/langrens_pamphlet_first_visualisation.png" alt="Opening text page of van Langren's pamphlet with his graph at the foot of the page">
-  <figcaption>*Opening text page of van Langren\'s pamphlet with his graph at the foot of the page.
-From the digital facsimile of the copy in the Newberry Library, Chicago.*</figcaption>
+  <figcaption style="font-family: Arial, sans-serif; font-size: 0.9em;text-align: center;">Opening text page of van Langren\'s pamphlet with his graph at the foot of the page.
+From the digital facsimile of the copy in the Newberry Library, Chicago.</figcaption>
 </figure>

 ### The Renaissance: A Period of Exploration and Discovery